PrefectHQ/prefect/docs/tutorials/deployments.md

 ## From flow to deployment

-As noted earlier, the first ingredient of a deployment is a flow.
+As noted earlier, the first ingredient of a deployment is a flow script.
 You've seen a few of these already, and perhaps have written a few if you've been following the tutorials.

 Let's start with a simple example: